tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

     min_upper_jerk = self.car_config.jerk_limits[0] if (velocity > 3.611) else 0.60

 This means that for speeds under 3.611 m/s (8.077 mph/ 13 kph) we have a minimum jerk of 0.60.
 This allows for smooth takeoffs while not causing lag.
-For all other speeds, we use our normal jerk_limit for minimum, which is 0.53.
+For all other speeds, we use our normal min jerk_limit, which is 0.53.

 **Next, we have our acceleration limiting**